gehelem/als/README.md

 Download the .zip archive of the alpha branch, and extract it Rename the `als-alpha` folder to `als`

-Alternately, if you are a developer, you can use git to clone the alpha branch of the repository to your home directory using the following commands:
+Alternately, if you know how to use git, you can use git to clone the alpha branch of the repository to your home directory using the following commands:
 ```
 git clone https://github.com/gehelem/als.git